She did it! 12-year-old ventriloquist Darci Lynne Farmer wins 'AGT'

 Both of them won over the audience with showstopping performances Wednesday, but it was Darci Lynne who took the top honor.

-She also took the prizes — $1 million and headlining spot in Las Vegas.
+She also took the prizes — $1 million and a headlining spot in Las Vegas.

 Darci Lynne clutched her puppet, Petunia, as host Tyra Banks made the announcement that left the tween in tears.